ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Source Connection ID field, which is the case for packets with a short header ({{Section 5.2 of INVARIANTS}}), the Source Connection ID field is empty.

-SCONE packets SHOULD be included as the first packet in a datagram.
+SCONE packets MUST be included as the first packet in a datagram.
 This is necessary in many cases for QUIC versions 1 and 2 because packets with a short header cannot precede any other packets.